 Dry direct seeding: In rainfed systems, dry seed may be manually broadcast onto the soil surface and then incorporated by shallow plowing or by harrowing while the soil is still dry.
 Care must be taken not to incorporate the seed too deep (only 1-3 cm deep), especially on clay soils or where surface "sealing" is a problem.
 Alternatively, dry seed can be sown in a row with a seed drill.
 Seeding rates vary between 80 and 200 kg per ha.
-Some gap filling (transplanting) is normally undertaken within the field after establishment
+Some gap filling (transplanting) is normally undertaken within the field after establishment.

 Wet direct seeding: In irrigated areas, pregerminated seed is broadcasted or sown in lines with a drum seeder.
 Seeding rates are 60 -120 kg per hectare.
-Pre-germinate the seed by 24 hours soaking and another 24 hours incubation (the little roots should not be too long or they break easily).
-Seedlings should be broadcast onto recently drained, puddled and leveled fields.
-If too wet, the field is allowed to dry for 12 to 24 hours before seeding.
-Avoid flooding the emerging seed and keep the field drained for the first few days.
+Pre-germinate the seed by soaking in water for 24 hours and incubating for another 24 hours (the little roots should not be too long because they break easily).
+Seedlings should be broadcasted on recently drained, puddled and leveled fields.
+If the field is too wet, allow it to dry for 12 to 24 hours before seeding.
+Avoid flooding the emerging seedlings and keep the field drained for the first few days.
 If possible, a shallow water layer is re-introduced 7 to 10 days after seeding.